simwr872/MAL/src/main/java/com/foreseeti/generator/README.md

 # foreseeti securiCAD generator

 In order to produce language JAR files compatible with foreseeti's securiCAD, additional prerequisite information has to be provided:
-* securiCAD libraries mustbe available on the command line
+* securiCAD libraries must be available for compile time dependencies
-* Icons for asset classes must be provided (optional)
+* Image files for asset class icons must be provided (optional)

 ## securiCAD libraries

-The easiest way is to build the foreseeti kernel-CAD repository which will place the files in the local Maven repository.
+The easiest way is to build the foreseeti `kernel-CAD` repository which will publish the dependencies in the local Maven repository.
 If this is not an option, the following JARs have to be placed on the MAL compiler's classpath:
 * Corelib - `com.foreseeti.corelib-<ver>.jar`
 * Simulator - `simulator-<ver>.jar`